bredele/mouth/README.md

 ## Usage

-  Basically `mouth` do everything that others template engine do...
+  Basically `mouth` does everything that others template engine do...

 ```js
 var mouth = require('mouth');